-- a.• The project providing the highest percentage of most new housing units to total housing units is favored. - b.• If still tied, the most efficient use of LIHTCs (i.e. lowest amount of LIHTCs per rentrestricted unit (most efficient use of LIHTCs) is favored. - e.• If still tied, the project intended for eventual tenant ownership is favored.
+- The project providing the most new housing units is favored. - If still tied, the lowest amount of LIHTCs per rent-restricted unit (most efficient use of LIHTCs) is favored. - If still tied, the project intended for eventual tenant ownership is favored.

-HFA: 109.08 ALLOCATION PROCESS
+HFA 109.08 ALLOCATION PROCESS